 The good news is you can claim a student loan tax deduction.
 The bad news is, like most good things, there are conditions.

 You may be eligible for a student loan tax deduction of up to $2,500.
-However, you are only eligible if your Modified Adjusted Gross Income (MAGI) doesn’t exceed $80,000.
-Filing jointly?
-Your MAGI must be less than $165,000.
+However, you are only eligible for tax year 2019 (filed in 2020) if your Modified Adjusted Gross Income (MAGI) doesn’t exceed:

 How the student loan tax deduction works